 - For best results, use quality olive oil and prioritize fresh, dried white beans over canned ones.

-- If you’re concerned about the sharpness of onions, I recommend massaging sumac into them before adding them to the salad.
+- If you’re concerned about the sharpness of onions, I recommend massaging sumac into them before using them in the salad.

-- Adana Kebab, Koobideh Kabob, Doner Kebabs, Köfte, Joojeh Kabob
+- Kabobs: Adana Kebab, Koobideh Kabob, Doner Kebabs, Köfte, Joojeh Kabob

-- Pita, Lavash, Crusty No Knead Bread, Air Fryer Pita Chips
+- Bread: Lavash, Pita Bread, Dutch Oven Sourdough Bread, Air Fryer Pita Chips

 Where is piyaz salad from?